 Due to ultrasound echoes and ambient ultrasound from devices in the building, a more sophisticated measurement model was employed.
-In this measurement model, ranges were modeled as draws from a mixture of ranges emitted from the standard Gaussian model of equation (4) and outliers emitted from a uniform distribution.
-The mode finding operation (9) was then carried out using Expectation Maximization (EM).
+In this measurement model, ranges were modeled as draws from a mixture of emitted ranges from the standard Gaussian model of equation (3) and emitted outliers from a uniform distribution.
+The mode finding operation (5) was then carried out using Expecation Maximization (EM).